Overview (latest)

 action to update a COMPOSITION:

-openEHR-AUDIT_DETAILS.description: value="An updated composition contribution description"
+openehr-audit-details: description.value="An updated composition contribution description"

 None of these headers are mandatory, but whatever is provided it MUST be merged with the default VERSION and VERSION.audit_details attributes on commit runtime.